Where to Find Yield in the Global Bond Markets

 - iShares Emerging Markets Local Currency Bond ETF (LEMB)

 Emerging market corporate bonds are issued by private or public corporations, which means they are riskier with a higher yield.
 Most investors should consider traditional corporate bond funds that offer exposure to a broad range of corporations.
-Alternative, those looking to take on more risk may want to consider high yield bond funds that invest in corporate bonds trading below investment grade — meaning they have a higher probability of default.
+The alternative, those looking to take on more risk may want to consider high yield bond funds that invest in corporate bonds trading below investment grade — meaning they have a higher probability of default.

 Some popular emerging market corporate bond funds include: